-Back in the early 1900s, there was the prohibition, which banned the sale and consumption of alcohol.
-This drove bootleggers, those who made their own liquor, to sell it on the black market.
+Back in the early 1900s, there was the prohibition in the USA, which banned the sale and consumption of alcohol.
+This drove bootleggers (those who made their own liquor) to sell it on the black market.
 They needed to distribute their illicit booze and they needed to do this without getting caught by the police.
-Thus, they needed fast cars to transport their whisky.
+So, they also needed fast cars to transport their whisky.

 2. The Cars Used In NASCAR

 The cars used in NASCAR are known as stock cars.
 These are cars that were originally production vehicles available to buy but are now very highly modified to the point that they often look nothing like their street counterparts.
-At the moment, the cars in the NASCAR Cup Series are using Generation 6 cars, but we will talk more about the series soon.
+At the moment, the cars in the NASCAR Cup Series are Generation 7 or “Next Gen” cars, but we will talk more about the different series later.

-The Gen 6 car is specifically designed to look more like the street counterpart of each model, with 17 teams using cars from three manufacturers; Ford, Toyota and Chevrolet.
-The cars are designed with many different safety, aerodynamic and downforce components, which are essential with the cars driving at speeds close to 200mph.
+The Next Gen car is specifically designed to look more like the street counterpart of each model, with many teams using cars from three manufacturers; Ford, Toyota and Chevrolet.
+The cars are designed with many different safety, aerodynamic and downforce components, which are essential with the cars driving at speeds close to 200 mph (320 kph).

 The bodies of the cars are made from sheet metal, and there are roll cages made from steel tubing to keep the driver safe in the event of a crash, and to help keep the weight down.
 The cars essentially have nothing in them besides the driver’s area with a seat and steering wheel, and there are not even any doors on the cars used in NASCAR.